Talc-AI/search-bench/README.md

 There's a number of academic performance benchmarks for LLMs, but there are two major issues that prevent benchmarks from being useful to real product teams

 1. They're static.
 Because they leak everywhere they're easily gamed and overfit.
-Even if unintentional, static benchmarks inevietably make their way into training data.
+Even if unintentional, static benchmarks inevitably make their way into training data.
-2. They're laregly theorhetical.
-They have an extremely academic focus on the theorhetical limits of LLM capabilities, and reasoning.
+2. They're largely theoretical.
+They have an extremely academic focus on the theoretical limits of LLM capabilities, and reasoning.
 As a result, feedback from standards like MMLU often don't give us much information about how a product works.
 What are you supposed to do if your AI doesn't answer a MCAT question correctly?
 Do your users even care?

 We wanted to make a practical benchmark that focuses on every day helpfulness of these search assistants.
 Searchbench is a benchmark of realistic queries and expected answers with the goal of giving timely and tangible feedback to product teams.